benkoo/mcard-core/examples/bridge_to_javascript/README.md

 npm install
 ```

-3. Copy the example environment file and configure it:
+3. Copy the .env.example file and configure it:
 ```bash
 cp .env.example .env
 # Edit .env with your settings